 The Northwestern and George Washington HRD programs a different from other programs in that they provide a strong theoretical foundation for the field but also a very practical curriculum that equips learners with best practices and skills that they get to practice.
 Students have the opportunity to work with “real world” clients coaching, consulting and solving real problems.
 They come out of these programs ready to go into a practitioner role.

-Development specialists or human resource management might be considered “typical” paths within the field of Human Resources Development, though certainly not the only possibilities.
 What alternative tracks or concentrations within the major do you think students should seriously consider as they plan their careers?

 There are several avenues for someone in HRD.
 Becoming a specialist in Talent/Performance equips people for many roles.
 They can lead Performance Management, Training/Development, Organization Development, Instructional Design, Talent Management, Succession Planning and many more.
 It really is endless.
 Organizations are looking for people that can help them elevate the talent in their organizations.

 How has your Human Resource experience helped you at jobs in differing industries, such as when you were at Capital One and the U.S. Postal Service?
-What skills are transferable across industries and which were specific to these companies?

 I find that many HR skills are transferable across industries.
 Most organizations, including Capital One and the U.S. Postal service are constantly trying to recruit, retain, motivate and develop talent.
 They do this to varying degrees but the interventions are often the same.
 This shouldn’t discount the need for industry knowledge –this is still critical to success.
 But, the core needs are generally the same across industries and if you can develop people in one industry, you should be able do this in most industries.